Eva Elvin fd. Andersson

 About me

-• I have been active in the midwifery education programme since 2005, with extensive experience as a lecturer, course leader, and examiner in both programme-based and independent or commissioned courses.
-I am currently course leader for the Reproductive and Perinatal Health course, where I develop pedagogy using peer learning to enhance students’ active learning, reflection, and clinical reasoning.
-I supervise master’s theses, several of which have resulted in scientific publications.
+I have been actively engaged in the midwifery education programme since 2005, with extensive experience as a lecturer, course leader, and examiner in both programme-based courses and independent or commissioned courses.
+I currently serve as course leader for the Reproductive and Perinatal Health course, where I develop and implement pedagogical strategies as strengthen students’ active learning, critical reflection, and clinical reasoning, particularly during the first year of education.
+I also supervise master’s theses, several of which have resulted in peer-reviewed scientific publications.

-My research focuses on sexual, reproductive, and perinatal health, emphasizing equitable care, psychosocial support, and health-promoting interventions for parents.
-It includes studies of group antenatal care, women’s health across the life course (menstrual health, menopause), and the prevention of mental ill-health among new parents, particularly addressing fathers’ support needs.
+My research focuses on sexual, reproductive, and perinatal health, with an emphasis on equitable care, psychosocial support, and health-promoting interventions for parents.
+My work includes studies on group antenatal care, women’s health across the life course (including menstrual health and menopause), and the prevention of mental ill-health among new parents, with particular attention to fathers’ support needs.

-I actively engage with civil society, including organisations such as Mamma till mamma and KSAN, to increase access to support and knowledge for parents.
+I also engage in collaboration with civil society organisations, including Mamma till mamma and KSAN, to increase access to evidence-based support and knowledge for parents and to strengthen the societal impact of research in reproductive and perinatal health.

 Research